Dhinesh045/backend/coreJava/scannerClass.md

 **Output:**

-Enter your name: sonoo jaiswal
+Enter your name: Dhinesh

-Name is: sonoo jaiswal
+Name is: Dhinesh